top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     laptop $ xz -d ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img.xz

-### Finding your device name for the SD card
+### Finding your device name for the SD card an unmount it

-TODO: How to find the device name?
+    laptop $ df -h

+Inspect the output for something like `/dev/mmcblk0` If you don't see anything like that, take out the sd card and run the command again and see what disappeared.

+Next unmount all the partitions associated with the device probably:

+    laptop $ sudo umount /dev/mmcblk0p1
+    laptop $ sudo umount /dev/mmcblk0p2

 ### Burn the image to an SD card